owen-eternal/flask-bucket/README.md

 # flask-bucket

-An extension that uses the flasks command line interface to build a module in your project directory.
+Flask-Bucket is an extension that generates a module in your project directory using the flask command line interface.

-# installation
+## installation

-Run the following to install:
+Run the following command to install the package:
 1. Python pip install flask-bucket

-# Usage
+## Usage

-Import package:
+Import and initialize package:

-1. from flask_bucket import FlaskBucket
+from flask_bucket import FlaskBucket

-Initialize package:
 app = Flask(__name__)
 FlaskBucket(app)

+Run the make_module command and specify the name of the directory from an interactive Python shell to initialize your module.

-Run command to create a module: flask make_module <module_name>
+>>> flask make_module <directory_name>